List of festivals in Nigeria: Livespot X Festival

 Livespot X Festival is an annual music concert that launched in 2019 with its maiden edition in Lagos, Nigeria and Accra, Ghana.
-The concert is organized by Livespot 360 ownwed by Deola Art Alade.
-The 2019 edition of Livespot X Festival unveiled artists including Cardi B, Teni, Burna boy, Tiwa Savage, Seyi Shay, Joeboy, Ice Prince, DJ Cuppy, Reekado Banks, and Patoranking which was held in Lagos and Ghana.
+The concert is organized by Livespot 360 owned by Deola Art Alade.
+The 2019 edition of Livespot X Festival unveiled artists including Cardi B, Teni, Burna Boy, Tiwa Savage, Seyi Shay, Joeboy, Ice Prince, DJ Cuppy, Reekado Banks, and Patoranking which was held in Lagos and Ghana.

 Livespot X Festival featured a fusion of incredible live performances; music, impressive lighting, special acts, and immersive experiences, all rolled into one high-octane event.

+Life In My City Festival

+The Life In My City Art Festival (LIMCAF) is an annual celebration that highlights the creative talents of Nigeria's emerging young artists.
+It was founded in 2007 by Chief Robert Orji.
+LIMCAF was formally registered as a trusteeship under the Life In My City Art Initiative in 2012.
+This festival showcases the artistic works of young Nigerian artists, including painters, textile artists, sculptors, graphic designers, and photographers.
+Through different themes, LIMCAF promotes artistry, innovation, environmental awareness, and social commentary.

+The festival provides a platform for young people to express their thoughts on Nigeria's lived environment through art.
+It also empowers young artists by promoting and commercializing their works nationally and internationally.

+A panel of judges carefully selects the best artworks from over 600 entries, showcased across 11 regional exhibition centers in Nigeria.
+The selected artworks are then featured in the grand finale, held annually in October at the International Conference Center, IMT, Enugu.
+Winners are celebrated and recognized during this event.

 Christian festivals

 Christians account for about 50% of the Nigerian population, living throughout the country but predominantly in the south.

 The main Christian festivals are Christmas and Easter.
 The way in which these holidays are celebrated often incorporates traditions from earlier religions.

 Christmas is held on 25 December each year to celebrate the birth of Jesus Christ.

 It is a public holiday in Nigeria.

 In Igboland, in addition to a church service and distribution of gifts the festivities may include Mmo (masquerade) dancing, where men in their twenties or thirties dress in colorful costumes and wear masks.
 These masquerades, which pre-date the introduction of Christianity, honor the ancestral spirits.

 In some areas, palm branches are hung inside and outside the houses, signs of peace and symbols of Christmas.

-Easter is held to commemorate the crucification of Jesus Christ on Good Friday and to celebrate his resurrection three days later on Easter Sunday.
+Easter is held to commemorate the crucifixion of Jesus Christ on Good Friday and to celebrate his resurrection three days later on Easter Sunday.

 It is a public holiday in Nigeria.